oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-38-threadflowlocation-object.md

 ### executionOrder property

-A `threadFlowLocation` object **MAY** contain a property named `executionOrder` whose value is a non-negative integer that represents the temporal order in which execution reached this location, across all `threadFlowLocation` objects within all `threadFlow` objects belonging to a single `codeFlow` ([§3.36](#codeflow-object)). `executionOrder` values are assigned in increasing order of time; for example, execution reaches a `threadFlowLocation` whose `executionOrder` is 2 occurs before it reaches a `threadFlowLocation` whose `executionOrder` is 3.
+A `threadFlowLocation` object **MAY** contain a property named `executionOrder` whose value is a non-negative integer that represents the temporal order in which execution reached this location, across all `threadFlowLocation` objects within all `threadFlow` objects belonging to a single `codeFlow` ([sec](#codeflow-object)). `executionOrder` values are assigned in increasing order of time; for example, execution reaches a `threadFlowLocation` whose `executionOrder` is 2 occurs before it reaches a `threadFlowLocation` whose `executionOrder` is 3.
 If two `threadFlowLocation`s in different `threadFlow` objects within the same `codeFlow` have the same value for `executionOrder`, it means that execution reached both of those locations simultaneously.
 For that reason, values of `executionOrder` within a single `threadFlow` **SHALL** be unique.

 It is only necessary to assign a value to `executionOrder` when the temporal ordering of a `threadFlowLocation` relative to a location in a different `threadFlow` is significant to the detection of a result.